Contact 713-743-2182 with questions.

 How can I check to make sure I’m on schedule to graduate?

-Credits - 90 hours are required for graduation with 2.33 minimum GPA.
+Credits - 90 hours are required for graduation, (64 must be graded with letter grades), with a 2.33 minimum GPA.
 In addition to the 1st year required curriculum, each student must complete the following courses at the Law Center to graduate:

 Filing for Graduation – to officially graduate from the university, all students must file a Graduation Application online through your MyUH Access/PeopleSoft account by the designated filing deadline.
 Click on the “Apply for Graduation” link listed under your Student Center.

 Timely Filing Fee - $25 Late Filing Fee - $50